-48. During fiscal events, a series of forecast meetings will be held at a number of different stages with the likely timings set out above.
-There will be separate meetings for the economic forecasts and each tax and social security area at each round, with the following attendees at each:

-- Commissioners (number & representation to be decided by the Commissioners) - Named points of contact from the Commission and the Scottish Government - Relevant Commission and Scottish Government staff - Other individuals subject to approval by the Commission, and Scottish Government.

-49. These meetings will be chaired by a member of the Commission.
-The Commission will endeavour to provide papers for each of these meetings to attendees at least two working days in advance of the meeting.
-The Government will endeavour to share any formal analysis planned for presentation at forecast meetings at least half a day prior to the meeting.
-As above, these timescales may be reviewed by mutual consent particularly later on in the fiscal event process.

-50. In addition, for any meetings in a fiscal round to which the Commission invite any stakeholders external to the Scottish Administration such as the OBR, these external stakeholders would not be privy to any privileged budget information, so they would only be involved in pre-measures discussions.

-51. The timings of these meetings, and anonymised attendee information, will be published alongside the Commission's report at the conclusion of the fiscal event.
-To allow for a free and frank exchange of views and discussion of policy announcements, these meetings will not be minuted.

-52. Once the final forecasts have been provided, the Chair of the Commission would expect to meet or have a phone call with the Cabinet Secretary responsible for Finance to discuss these forecasts.
+- 47. During fiscal events, a series of forecast meetings will be held at a number of different stages with the likely timings set out above.
+There will be separate meetings for the economic forecasts and each tax and social security area at each round, with the following attendees at each: - Commissioners (number & representation to be decided by the Commissioners) - Named points of contact from the Commission and the Scottish Government - Relevant Commission and Scottish Government staff - Other individuals subject to approval by the Commission, and the Scottish Government. - 48.
+These meetings will be chaired by a member of the Commission.
+The Commission will endeavour to provide papers for each of these meetings to attendees at least 2 working days in advance of the meeting.
+The Scottish Government will endeavour to share any formal analysis planned for presentation at forecast meetings at least half a day prior to the meeting and any comments or analysis within 2 days following the meeting.
+As above, these timescales may be reviewed by mutual consent particularly later on in the fiscal event process. - 49.
+In addition, for any meetings in a fiscal round to which the Commission invite any stakeholders external to the Scottish Administration such as the OBR, these external stakeholders would not be privy to any privileged budget information, so they would only be involved in pre-measures discussions. - 50.
+The timings of these meetings, and anonymised attendee information, will be published alongside the Commission's report at the conclusion of the fiscal event.
+To allow for a free and frank exchange of views and discussion of policy announcements, these meetings will not be minuted. - 51.
+Once the final forecasts have been provided, the Chair of the Commission would expect to meet or have a phone call with the Cabinet Secretary responsible for Finance to discuss these forecasts.
 This will be organised through the named points of contact in the Scottish Government.
 Details of all engagement and contact between Commissioners and Scottish Ministers during fiscal events will be published in a log of contact alongside the Commission's report at the conclusion of the fiscal event.